thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-13-RAG-techniques.md

 ## 🛠 Advanced Techniques

 After mastering the core mechanics of RAG, you’ll want to elevate your system’s performance, flexibility, and trustworthiness.
 The following advanced techniques are designed to help RAG systems deal with ambiguity, complexity, and scale—bridging the gap between simple Q&A bots and production-ready intelligent assistants.
-For each, we explore what it does, why it's needed, how it works, and provide examples and intuition.

 ### 🔀 Hybrid Search
 **What it does:** Combines semantic similarity search with keyword (lexical) search.